Introduction

 .

-When the matrix is uncompressed, the row indices are instead contained in row_indices[col_ptr[j]..col_ptr[j] + nnz_per_col[j]]
+when the matrix is uncompressed, the row indices are instead contained in row_indices[col_ptr[j]..col_ptr[j] + nnz_per_col[j]]

 .

-The numerical values are in an array of the same size as the row indices, and indicate the numerical value stored at the corresponding index.
+the numerical values are in an array of the same size as the row indices, and indicate the numerical value stored at the corresponding index.

-Let us take the following matrix as an example:
+let us take the following matrix as an example:

 [[0.0, 2.0, 4.0, 7.0]